 Paulina Urrutia and Augusto Góngora face the eclipse of the mind in The Eternal memory / Photo courtesy of Sundance Institute

-A dash of levity from the romantic action comedy courtesy of the Pakistani diaspora in the UK gives way to a sobering examination of war, institutional violence and the ravages of the passing of time.
-Sounds heavy, but the cinematic vision of these filmmakers makes these incursions on the dark side enlightening.
+A dash of fun from a romantic action comedy courtesy of the Pakistani diaspora in the UK gives way to a sobering examination of war, institutional violence, and the ravages of the passing of time.
+It sounds heavy, but the cinematic vision of these filmmakers makes a walk on the dark side enlightening.
+Check out these memorable indie movies fresh out of Sundance.

-If Stephen Chow filmed an anti-marriage action comedy with the Pakistani diaspora in England, the result would look like Nida Manor’s movie.
-Ria (Oriya Kansara) is a teenager on a mission to derail her older sister Lena (Ritu Arya) gets engaged to a handsome doctor.
+If Stephen Chow filmed an anti-marriage action comedy with the Pakistani diaspora in England, the result would look like Nida Manor's movie.
+Ria (Oriya Kansara) is a teenager trying to derail her older sister's wedding.
+Lena (Ritu Arya) is engaged to a handsome doctor.
 It looks like a match made in heaven, but she knows something nefarious is aloft.
 The fabulous Nimra Bucha plays Raheela, the villainous mother of the groom.
 Class warfare comes into play when you realize Lena is marrying up the social ladder.
 Raheela is equal parts evil auntie and key master to entry into the Polite Society of the title.

 Priya Kansara treats wedding jitters with kick-ass action in Polite Society / Photo by Parisa Taghizadeh, courtesy of Sundance Institute

 A parallel plot line considers Ria’s challenge to expectations for a young girl.
 Lena was already pushing her luck going to art school, but Ria one-ups her, aspiring to be a stunt double.
 She even writes fawning letters to a star in the trade that goes egregiously unresponded - echoes of another Sundance movie come into the play, the much darker Magazine Dreams -.
 Her martial arts skills will come in handy in her mission.
-If you come in blindly, it might take a while to set in the nanny, looney-tunes-like action.
-Even animated titles divide the movie into chapters, underlining the cartoonish spirit of the enterprise.
-The sisters may demolish the second floor of their house while brawling, and nobody bats an eyelash.
+If you come in blind, it might take you a while to vibe with the zany, Looney-Tunes-like action.
+Animated titles divide the movie into chapters, underlining the cartoonish spirit of the enterprise.
+The sisters may demolish a house while brawling, and nobody bats an eyelash.

 Kubrick used the US invasion of Vietnam as his ticket to inspect violence and masculinity, but Mexico is a country at war with itself.
-The drug cartels take the headlines, but poverty and race define a more insidious battlefield.
-“You know what life outside is like for people like us," says the Academy director to Luis when he tries to complain about the disappearance of a fellow cadet.
-By us, he means dark-skinned, indigenous people.
-Army life offers social validation and impunity when you dabble in illegal activities if you can take the hazing, harassment, and degradation.
+The drug cartels take the headlines, but poverty and racism define a more insidious battlefield.
+"You know what life outside is like for people like us," says the Academy director to Luis when he tries to complain about the disappearance of a fellow cadet.
+By us, he means dark-skinned indigenous people and their descendants.
+Army life offers social validation and impunity when you dabble in illegal activities.
+If you can take the hazing, harassment, and degradation, that is.

 Birds of prey flock together: Caicedo gets a brutal education in Heroic / Photo courtesy of Sundance Institute

 Zonana gets the most out of his setting.
 The Heroic Academy functions in a massive compound that combines pre-Columbian pyramids and XX-century brutalist architecture.
-Martial life and violence are the only way young indigenous men can reclaim power in a white-dominated society.
-There is some degree of social anxiety at play - Sierra’s most visible and dramatic criminal activities target White middle-upper-class people - but everyone is fair game for the power-mad criminal dressed as a soldier.
+Martial life and violence are the only ways these young men can reclaim power in a white-dominated society.
+There is some social anxiety at play - Sierra’s most visible and dramatic criminal activities target White middle-upper-class people - but everyone is fair game for the power-mad criminal dressed as a soldier.
 Heroic is a compelling film that marks Zonana as a talent to follow.
+This is catnip for film festivals.

-Journalist and filmmaker Lina uses only her first name not as an artistic affectation but as a survival imperative.
+Journalist and filmmaker Lina uses only her first name, not as an artistic affectation but as a survival imperative.
 It is one of the many aliases she takes while covering the war in her own country, Syria.
-She distinguishes her behind-the-trenches documentary by focusing on her daily life and that of her small circle of friends, a tight group of young journalists and activists inspired by the Arab Spring to stand up to the Assad regime.
+She distinguishes her behind-the-trenches documentary by focusing on her daily life and small circle of friends.
+The intimate group of young journalists and activists are inspired by the Arab Spring to stand up to the Assad regime.

 Lina, by any other name, documents 5 Seasons of a Revolution in Syria / Photo courtesy of Sundance Institute

 5 Seasons of a Revolution begins with a peppy montage introducing Lina and her group.
-It feels like the introduction to an early season of MTV’s The Real World that you somehow missed.
-But things get serious fast, as the regime cracks down with violence and the protests that rise outside of Damascus.
-Before you know it, this set of kids is dealing with murderous thugs and putting their lives on the line to record the worst repression.
+It feels like the introduction of an early season of MTV’s The Real World that you somehow missed.
+It is a stark reminder that these young women and men are being robbed of a charmed stage in life.
+Things get serious quickly as the regime cracks down with violence and the protests rise outside Damascus.
+Before you know it, this set of kids is dealing with murderous thugs and putting their lives on the line to record the worst exercises of repression.

-Three years after The Mole Agent (2020), Chilean filmmaker Maite Alberdi returns with another powerful look at old age, albeit one less lighthearted.
-His new documentary focuses on the day-to-day life of Augusto Góngora, a man facing the advancement of Alzheimer’s Disease under the attentive care of his wife, Paulina Urrutia.
+Three years after The Mole Agent (2020), Chilean filmmaker Maite Alberdi is perhaps the best director working on documentaries on Latin America.
+She returns with another powerful look at old age, albeit less lighthearted.
+Her new documentary focuses on the day-to-day life of Augusto Góngora, a man facing the advancement of Alzheimer’s Disease under the attentive care of his wife, Paulina Urrutia.
 They are not your next-door neighbors but a power couple: the most famous journalist in the country and a well-known actress - and former Minister of Culture, to boot.

 Paulina Urrutia and Augusto Góngora on stage in The Eternal memory / Photo courtesy of Sundance Institute

 The movie takes care to put audiences up to date on their backgrounds.
 We get to see bits of Góngora's coverage of the Pinochet dictatorship, the dark side of its economic miracle, and his late turn to cultural issues.
 Not just any guy could interview filmmaker Raúl Ruiz or rocker Gustavo Cerati.
 Imagine Edward R. Morrow or Dan Rather giving you full access to his fight against the ravages of this cruel disease.
-No doubt the movie must be more devastating for Chileans who grew up watching Góngora, but in a strange way, newcomers like us can view them faster as regular human beings, without the trappings of celebrity and social capital getting in the way.
+No doubt the movie must be more devastating for Chileans who grew up watching Góngora, but in a strange way, newcomers like us may have an easier time viewing Góngora and Urrutia as regular people without the trappings of celebrity and social capital getting in the way.

 There is more to The Eternal Memory than lamenting the illness of a famous person.
-Here is cruel irony at play.
-Góngora dedicated his life to preserving the memory of Chile, and his own memory is the thing Alzheimer targets.
+Cruel irony is at play.
+Góngora dedicated his life to preserving the memory of Chile, and his memory is the thing Alzheimer targets.
 As the effects of the disease advance and he becomes more and more vulnerable, the movie argues for the undeniable humanity of the human being even as he loses his sense of self.
-There is a lot of bravery in Góngora and the grand last gesture of allowing people to see him at his most vulnerable.
+There is a lot of bravery in Góngora and the grand final gesture of allowing people to see him at his most vulnerable.

 Subscribe today